open-contracting/standard/docs/guidance/map/amendments.md

 :title: Tender
 ```

-#### Tender Update
+#### Tender update release

-Weeks later, the publisher expands the `description` of the tender to provide more details about the tool being procured.
-A new release with the `tag` 'tenderUpdate' is built.
-The publisher does not consider this to be a formal 'amendment' to the tender, so does not publish any amendment information.
-See the JSON release below.
+The buyer adds a main procurement category to the tender.
+The new information is not a formal amendment to the tender so the publisher uses the 'tenderUpdate' tag and omits the `tender.amendments` field.
+The publisher chooses to repeat fields whose values are unchanged from the previous release.
+Such fields can be omitted when a publication provides access to historic releases.

 ```{jsoninclude} ../../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/1